Biopsychosocial Assessment

 Tips for conducting a biopsychosocial assessment

-• You don’t have to verbally ask the client all the questions in the assessment.
-Some of the questions can be asked in written form, such as you would find in an intake packet.
+• Realize biopsychosocial assessments do not always yield relevant information in all three areas.
+For example, you may find that job stress (i.e., a social factor) is associated with a client’s anxiety but cannot find any biological reasons for their anxious feelings.
+That is okay.
+Don’t make up or exaggerate reasons to say that a problem is influenced by all three domains.• You don’t have to ask all the questions in the assessment.
+Some questions can be asked in written form, or through an intake packet.
 To save time, a client may be able to fill out the more general questions at home or in the waiting room before your initial meeting.
 The advantage of a face-to-face interview is that you can gauge non-verbal cues and ask follow-up questions.
-As a result, you may want to save those questions that appear more relevant to the presenting problem for verbal questioning.
+As a result, you may want to save questions that appear more relevant to the presenting problem for verbal questioning.

-• This form of assessment compiles a lot of data and some may not be relevant to a client’s presenting problem.
-It is important to sift through it and pick out the information that will help you best address their current difficulties.
+• All of the data may not be relevant to a client’s presenting problem.
+It is important to sift through it and choose the best information that will help you address their current difficulties.

 • Further, while it may be tempting (and easier) to create the same assessment to give to every client, it may be ill-advised to ask everyone the same questions.
 For example, if a client is seeking therapy due to the death of a loved one, you may not be overly concerned with their past medication history.
 When possible, ask specific questions tailored to the presenting problem.